Two-Dimensional Quantization for Geometry-Aware Audio Coding: Ablation Study

 \textbf{Grid quantization levels.} This ablation examines the effect of varying the number of quantization levels $l_i$ assigned to each dimension in the grid.
 Changing the level $l_i$ adjusts the resolution of the 2D grids and thus the overall bitrate of the codec.
 Configurations ranged from large resolutions $[11,11,\dots]$ with high bandwidth (25.0 kbps) to smaller resolutions $[7,7,\dots]$ at very low bandwidth (1 kbps).
 A minimum of $l_i \geq 7$ was enforced, as lower values had produced inadequate results in prior studies.
 The results shown in Table ~\ref{tab:ablition grid levels} illustrate a clear trade-off between bitrate, codebook utilization and reconstruction quality: larger grids provide finer quantization and higher UTMOS, PESQ, and STOI, but with reduced codebook utilization, while smaller grids achieve excellent utilization and lower bandwidth at the cost of moderate quality degradation.

-Other ablation studies was preformed during the development process including spread factor $e_i$ and bounding impacts, STE substitutes, projections type and more as described in Appendix ~\ref{app:ablation studies}.
+Other ablation studies was preformed during the development process including spread factor $e_i$ and bounding impacts, STE substitutes, projections type, sample rate, mutual information and more as described in Appendix ~\ref{app:ablation studies}.
 Overall, the ablations studies confirm that Q2D2’s space design provides flexible trade-offs between bitrate, utilization, and reconstruction quality, with rhombic grids, moderate grid sizes, and balanced dimension counts yielding the most consistent gains.

-\section{conclusion}
+\section{Conclusion}

 In this work, we introduced \textbf{Q2D2}, a geometry-aware, two-dimensional quantizer capable of efficiently quantizing speech at bandwidths of 1kbps, 3.3kbps, and 6.9kbps.
 The audio and music domains will be studied in future work.
 Compared to SOTA codec models Q2D2 achieves high subjective reconstruction quality, while maintaining high codebook utilization, which preserves rich semantic information even under extreme compression.
 These findings suggest that Q2D2 design can serve as a powerful alternative to conventional scalar or vector quantization, capturing correlations across features more effectively.